bytejunkie/PSCosmosDB/readme.md

-## PSDocumentDB
+## PSCosmosDB

-### This is a library of Powershell commands which can be used to interact with Document DB.
+### This is a library of Powershell commands which can be used to interact with Cosmos DB.

 ### Feel free to create issues if you find any.
 Or request which command you need me to add next, as this library will be filled out sporadically.